meltwater/meltwater-killercoda/terraform/terraform-lab-101/step2.md

 Terraform in the future.

 Terraform works based on configuration files, in this case `main.tf`.
-The Katacoda editor on the right lets you edit the `main.tf` file.
+The Killercoda editor on the right lets you edit the `main.tf` file.

 To constrain the provider version as suggested, add a `required_providers` block inside a `terraform` block.
 Let's do this for the